 The new provision to address the effects of climate change on the Great Lakes is clearly important.
 As major news organizations have reported, water levels in Lake Michigan and Lake Huron fell to record low levels in December 2012, attributed primarily to light snowfall in the winter of 2011–2012 and light rainfall in the spring.
 Low water levels and resulting impacts on ports, harbors, and marinas are not the only climate change concern, however.
 Just as consequential, an increase in storms (both severity and frequency) and increased precipitation runoff can have detrimental effects on sensitive near-shore coastal environments, such as wetlands and estuaries.

 With its vast archive of weather and climate data, NOAA has an incredible amount of science-based knowledge to assist in that effort, which has not escaped the recognition of the GLWQA’s Executive Committee.
-In late 2012, NOAA’s Central Region Climate Services Director Doug Kluck was appointed Cochair of the Subcommittee on Climate Change Impacts, along with Al Pietroniro, Director, Environment Canada, Water and Climate Services.
+In late 2012, NOAA’s Central Regional Climate Services Director Doug Kluck was appointed Cochair of the Subcommittee on Climate Change Impacts, along with Al Pietroniro, Director, Environment Canada, Water and Climate Services.
 Kluck and Pietroniro are responsible for organizing a group of experts on the Great Lakes and climate change impacts, ultimately for the purpose of providing information on climate change from past, current, and future studies needed to formulate the decisions of planned activities by the other eight annexes.
 As Kluck noted, “In light of the evidence of climate change throughout the United States and NCDC’s and NOAA’s in-depth knowledge of the subject, I feel privileged to assist the Executive Committee in its objective to use the best scientific data available to protect the Great Lakes.”